 Taking the International English Language Testing System (

 IELTS) exam, academic format.
 The minimum IELTS score expected is 7.5.
-It is possible to arrange accommodations for test-takers with documented disabilities or health needs.
+Accommodations can be arranged by test-takers with documented disabilities or health needs.
+If the IELTS is not accessible,

 Yes please!
-To speed-up the processing of your application, we urge all candidates to self-report test scores within their applications.
+To speed-up the processing of your application, we urge all candidates to self-report IELTS or TOEFL iBT scores within their applications.
 Candidates must arrange with the testing institution to have

 The current application fee is $75.00 USD.